xytuang/COMS-W4119/docs/TESTING.md

 Wait a few seconds and check that Peers 1,2 and 3 all have the same chain (a has 2 votes, b has 1 vote, c has no votes).

 When Peer 1 broadcasts the option b vote, forking happens in Peers 2/3 since Peer 1's internal chain is longer (just not broadcasted yet), and that causes Peers 2/3 to request Peer 1's chain to replace their own shorter chain.

+In the end of the logs, we explicitly see Peer 1 processing GET-CHAIN requests in response to Peer 2 and Peer 3 requesting the chain for fork resolution.
+And in Peers 2 and 3, we see in the end of logs them detecting a fork and requesting the chain from Peer 1.

 Logs are in the demo_fork_test folder.